-5.0 CHALLENGES FACED BY HUMAN RIGHTS DEFENDERS (HRD) IN SECURING A FAIR TRIAL
+5.0 CHALLENGES FACED BY HUMAN RIGHTS DEFENDERS (HRDs) IN SECURING A FAIR TRIAL

-The major duties HRD's genital activities, monitoring writing reports, attempting to redress access to health care. cultural, and political bureaucratic rights basic to mankind. despotic gather Thev also information on human flagrant rights violations, visiting victims, interacting with government leaders and attending trials.
-Human rights defenders also seek the promotion and protection of civil and political rights as well as the promotion, protection, and realization of economic, and cultural rights.
-They address any human rights concerns, which can be as varied as summary executions, and detention, female have in society are discrimination, employment issues, and forced evictions, and violations of civil, social, However, due to the and nature of most states sheltering violation human rights, most HRDs sometimes face major setbacks in the exercise of their duties.
-Some of those challenges include mutilation, respond to situations as they arise. most state authorities (judges, police, other administrative authorities) violate the law in carrying out their duties, the presence of human rights defenders is always a threat or hindrance their to activities.
+The major duties HRD's have in society are monitoring activities, writing reports, and attempting to redress violations of civil, political, social, cultural, rights basic to mankind.

+They also gather information on human rights violations, visiting victims, sometimes interacting with government leaders and attending trials.
+Human rights defenders also seek the promotion and protection of civil and political rights as well as the promotion, protection, and the realization of economic, social, and cultural rights.
+They address many human rights concerns, which can be as varied as summary executions, torture, arbitrary arrest and detention, female genital mutilation, discrimination, employment issues, forced evictions, and access to health care.

+However, due to the bureaucratic and despotic nature of most states sheltering flagrant violation of human rights, most HRDs face major setbacks in the exercise of their duties.
+Some of those challenges include: